Why Us

 Solution: ECO BEE BOX's COMB BOX / BROOD BOX

-Problem #6: Equipment exists that is not compatible
+Problem #6: Equipment and methods rarely are compatible

-Langstroth hives, Top-Bar, Warren, WBC, and on, are all different systems that are not compatible with each other.
+Many manufacturers, systems and methods exist.
+Langstroth hives, Top-Bar, Warren, WBC, and on, are all different systems that are not necessarily compatible with each other.
 Frames from one system, does not harmonize with the others.
+Methods also vary and may restrict the user to only one system